Ilara Yewa: Education

 The town has two public secondary schools namely: Community High Ilara, established in 1980 and Muslim high School Agbogi, Ilara.
 The town has two community-based secondary the project been financed solely from the funds locally generated: United Christian College Ajegunle Ilara, and Ajoda Community Grammar School Oke-Odo, Idi-Seen Ilara.
 There are four public primaries school, namely Methodist Primary School Ilara Ata-Ijoun Road, St John Catholic School Ilara, Muslim Primary School Ilara, Community Primary Ilara Atan-Efun, Ilara.
 Both Methodist and Catholic Primary School are split into Schools School I & II.
 The town has two community-owned primary schools still awaiting government takeover; they are Oloola community Primary School Ilara, and Ilara-Ogudo Community Primary School Isokia, Ilara.

-There are two private Government Approved Primary and Secondary School in Ilara they are: Iranlowo Oluwa Nursery & Primary School, Living Grace Nursery & Primary School, Fatokun Memorial College Ilara and Living Grace secondary School, Ilara.
+There are two private Government Approved Primary and Secondary School in Ilara they are: Iranlowo Oluwa Nursery & Primary School, Fatokun Memorial College Ilara and Living Grace secondary School, Ilara.
 There are two Primary Schools in Benin side of the town Ecole Primaire Scolaire du Benin Kanga, Ilara and Igbo-Ogudo, Ilara.
 One Secondary School CEG Ecole Secondaire du Benin Kobejo Road Ilara.

 Religion

 There is mutual understanding between the adherents of the three main religions in town, Christianity, Islam and traditional Yoruba religion.
 The Methodist Church Nigeria was the first church in town around 1915 the mission established the Primary School in 1935.
 Followed by Catholic Mission of St. John Catholic Church which equally established school known as St.John Catholic School in about 1957 and Christ Apostolic Church in 1971 then another Church follows.
 The Muslim community came in some years later and the first chief Imam was Kazeem from Igbaka quarters.

 The traditional cultural activities predominantly among Ilara people are typical of the Ketu speaking people.
-In term of traditional religion virtually all the major deities of the Yoruba i.e Ogun, Sango, Osun, Ifa, and others are worshipped in the community.
+In term of traditional religion virtually all the major deities of the Yoruba i.e. Ogun, Ṣango, Ọṣun, Ifa, and others are worshipped in the community.
 However, the Aagbona, Ogun-Oko, Ogun-Imasa, Orisa-Gbongbo are peculiar to the community.
 The Aagbona is the central shrine.
 The Ogun-Oko is symbolized by a heavy stone place upon the three wooden pillars at the major junction in Ilara, (Kanga Ilara Benin side), from this point the Iwe-Odun cultural dance kicks off to the other part of the town.
 The orisa Gbongbo equally falls to Benin side and is located along a major road to Kobejo.
-It is taboo to pass along the street without paying homage to it.
+It is considered taboo to pass along the street without paying homage to it.
 So passer-by singing its praise bending and standing upright rhythmically along with the Orisagbongbo shrine site.